florist-notes/AppliedCSAndroid/README.md

 Apps Made:

-My Learnings
+Takeaway
 -

 [Here](https://github.com/SKKSaikia/Applied-CS-with-Android-AEC/tree/master/Applied_CS) are all the Applied CS Apps that I completed.
+The data structure and algorithms that I learnt are dear, the leadership qualities that I built and the whole journey is close to my heart:)

         Thanks for visiting :)